scala/scala-dist/README.md

 To build a distribution, run:

-  * `universal:package-bin` - Builds the universal zip installer
+  * `universal:packageBin` - Builds the universal zip installer
-  * `universal-docs:package-bin` - Builds the universal documentation zip
+  * `universal-docs:packageBin` - Builds the universal documentation zip
-  * `debian:package-bin`  - Builds the Debian DEB file.  *requires dpkg-deb*
+  * `debian:packageBin`  - Builds the Debian DEB file.  *requires dpkg-deb*
-  * `rpm:package-bin`     - Builds the yum RPM file.  *requires rpmbuild*
+  * `rpm:packageBin`     - Builds the yum RPM file.  *requires rpmbuild*
-  * `windows:package-bin` - Builds the Windows MSI.  *requires WiX 3.6*
+  * `windows:packageBin` - Builds the Windows MSI.  *requires WiX 3.6*

-Alternatively, the `s3-upload` task's mappings are configured based on the platform the installer is running on.
+Alternatively, the `s3Upload` task's mappings are configured based on the platform the installer is running on.
 On Windows, it builds the MSI; on another platform, it'll create and upload the other packages in the above list.
 (Use `s3Upload::mappings` for a dry-run.)

 The version of Scala to package is derived from the most recent git tag, or you can specify it using `-Dproject.version`.

-This packager only works for Scala 2.11+ releases (starting with M8), as earlier ones did not publish the `scala-dist` artifact to maven.
+This packager only works for Scala 2.11+ releases, as earlier ones did not publish the `scala-dist` artifact to maven.

 Due to limited resources, the native packages are quite rudimentary.